-By allocating FM1 to FM8 to cross-point buttons you can use the still image output from each channel as input material.
-The "still image" refers to a freeze image written to temporary memory or a file saved (stored) in memory.
+By allocating FM1 to FM8 to cross-point buttons you can use the still image output or clip output from each channel as input material.

 Correspondence between input and output

 There are two buses for capturing frame memory material: the frame memory source 1 bus and the frame memory source 2 bus.